Fusion-based implementation of qLDPC codes with quantum emitters: Discussion

+In general, qLDPC codes are highly attractive as they allow much more efficient encoding of information with dramatically reduced overhead in resources.
+The fact that this only comes with a modest increase in (pseudo-)threshold compared to the Toric code is a major asset of the considered approach.
 So far we have only considered a small subset of qLDPC codes.
-In general, qLDPC codes are much less studied than, e.g. topological codes.
-It is likely that one can find codes that are more efficient than the ones considered here.
+Since qLDPC codes are much less studied than, e.g. topological codes, it is likely that one can find codes that are more efficient than the ones considered here.
 It would be highly interesting to explore the full space of other qLDPC codes which offer better encoding rates and distances.
-Potentially, this could bring the threshold even closer to the Toric codes or allow a reduction in the resource overhead of the encoded qubits.
+Potentially, this could bring the threshold even closer to the Toric codes or reduce the resource overhead.
 Finally, with a particular physical platform in mind, incorporating more realistic noise models, e.g. spin errors, into simulations such as those in Ref.~\cite{chan2025practicalblueprintlowdepthphotonic} would provide important guidelines for future hardware developments towards the goal of realising fault-tolerant photonic quantum computers.